Top 10 Summer Things to do in Sydney

 The top 10 summer things to do in Sydney are designed to make your summer in Sydney unforgettable.

 The Open Air Cinema is the number one thing to do in Sydney this summer.
 You should buy tickets at the first opportunity.
 Tickets usually go on sale around mid-December.
 By New Year’s Day most, if not all of the reserve tickets will have been sold.
 Don’t miss out.

 An Open Air Cinema Ticket Holder 🙂

 The season starts early in January and ending most of the way through February.
 The Open Air Cinema will be closed for a handful of nights in January which is yet another reason to book early.

 Tickets at the Door

 You can still buy tickets on the door for that the day’s showing, but you will need to arrive early; the more popular the film, the earlier you will need to be there.
-Tickets go on sale from the event box office at Mrs Macquaries Point from 6:30pm.
-They have promised to let people know how many tickets will be available on their website at midday, or you can ring 1300 366 649.
+Tickets go on sale from the event box office at Mrs Macquaries Point from 6:15pm.
+They have promised to let people know how many tickets will be available on their Facebook page or you can ring 1300 366 649.